MER4K/MER4K/README.md

   <strong><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi Ladys and Gentlemen, my name is Ricardo, but you can call me MERAK or Asmita; whatever!</strong>
 </p>
 <p align="justify">
-  Currently a student in the second period of Business Administration at Faculdade Estacio de Sá, in Rio de Janeiro 🏫 and an aspiring software developer💻.
+  Currently a student in the second period of Business Administration at University Estacio de Sá, in Rio de Janeiro 🏫 and an aspiring software developer 💻.

   Interested in working with backend, API's, databases and currently learning about Distributed Ledger technology.
 I occasionally participate in Hackathons 💡 and have a love/hate relationship with Programming 😐
 </p>